mmolimar/kafka-connect-fs/docs/source/connector.rst

 In order to ingest data from the FS(s), the connector needs a **policy** to define the rules to do it.

-Basically, the policy tries to connect to each FS included in ``fs.uris`` connector property, list files (and filter them using the regular expression provided in the ``policy.regexp`` property) and enables a file reader to read records from them.
+Basically, the policy tries to connect to each FS included in ``fs.uris`` connector property, lists files (and filter them using the regular expression provided in the ``policy.regexp`` property) and enables a file reader to read records from them.